GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Ritual Femur**
 $500, 2 lb.
 Club
 A femur which has arcane markings carved into it, ecplaining some ritual.
 On a critical hit, *treat as a necrotic attack*.
-If the wielder has any spell sickness, *the attacks inflicted is necrotic*.
+If the wielder has any spell sickness, *the attack inflicted is necrotic*.
 Can be found in any size.

 **Torch Of Dulzorn**